 You are in Mexico where roads are under construction without notification.
 Subsequently, you may experience more traffic and delays due to weather, busy holidays or other unknowns.
 The road from Mérida to Cancun has many treasures if you have a car and are willing to venture a little off the beaten path.

-- 4 Cancun Airport to Mérida Private Transportation
+- 5 Private Transportation from Cancun Airport to Mérida

 Transportation Options Between Mérida and Cancun